Frank Bush

-Frank Bush (born January 10, 1963) is an American professional football coach and former linebacker who is the linebackers coach for the Tennessee Titans of the National Football League (NFL).
+Frank Everett Bush (born January 10, 1963) is an American professional football coach and former linebacker who is the inside linebackers coach for the New York Giants of the National Football League (NFL).
 He was selected by the Houston Oilers in the fifth round of the 1985 NFL draft.
 He played college football for the NC State Wolfpack.

 Playing career

 Bush was selected by the Houston Oilers in the fifth round of the 1985 NFL draft.
 As a rookie, he started 11 of 16 games recording three sacks.
 During his second season in 1986 he started the first three games of the season when an examination following an injury, revealed that he had a narrow spinal canal.
 This condition, not caused by play, made it too risky for him to continue playing.

 Coaching career

 Houston Oilers

 In 1987, Bush was hired by the Oilers to be their college scout and he remained at the position until 1992 when he was promoted to linebackers coach.
 He served as the team's linebackers coach until 1994.